-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 Amazon uses performance metrics to measure productivity, as do many other companies, and it offers dedicated coaching to work with employees who aren’t able to meet expectations, spokeswoman Kelly Nantel wrote in an emailed statement.

-In 2020, Amazon spent more than $1 billion on safety measures such as expanding a program that offers stretching, mediation and nutritional guidance, as well as buying personal protective equipment to prevent the spread of the novel coronavirus, Nantel wrote.
+In 2020, Amazon spent more than $1 billion on safety measures such as expanding a program that offers stretching, meditation and nutritional guidance, as well as buying personal protective equipment to prevent the spread of the novel coronavirus, Nantel wrote.
 The company also hired more than 6,200 employees to its workplace health and safety group, Nantel added.

 “While any incident is one too many, we are continuously learning and seeing improvements through ergonomics programs, guided exercises at employees’ workstations, mechanical assistance equipment, workstation setup and design, and forklift telematics and guardrails — to name a few,” she wrote.